haasn/libplacebo/README.md

 entirely independently of libplacebo's image processing, which is why it uses its own namespace (`ra_` instead of `pl_`).

-**NOTE**: The port of RA into libplacebo is currently very WIP, and right now only the vulkan-based interface is exported.
+**NOTE**: The port of RA into libplacebo is still WIP, and right now only the vulkan-based interface is exported.
+OpenGL and D3D11 support are planned/possible (and the code has already been written for `mpv`), but currently missing.

 ### Tier 2 (GLSL generating primitives)